toastify npm (How It Works For Developers)

 In modern web development, providing timely feedback to users is crucial for a seamless user experience.
 Toast notifications are an effective way to deliver messages without disrupting the user's workflow.
 The React-toastify package is a popular choice for implementing toast notifications in React applications due to its simplicity and flexibility.
-We will also look into IronPDF NPM package to generate, edit and manage PDF documents.
+We will also look into the IronPDF NPM package to generate, edit, and manage PDF documents.
 This article will guide you through the process of integrating React-toastify and IronPDF into your React project.

 To get started with react-toastify, you need to install the package via NPM or Yarn.
 Run the following command in your project's root directory: